kallaway/100-days-of-code/r1-html-log.md

 **R1D61, February 15th, 2019**
 Added Bootstrap 4 to my online CV which only had custom CSS until now.
 Also replaced the navbar it had with a BS4 collapsible navbar.
 Also watched some videos about how to be more productive and coding workflows (again)

+**R1D62, February 17th, 2019**
+Changed a lot of stuff on my online CV by tinkering with Bootstrap 4, I think it looks a lot cooler now even if it is not as customized.
+I'll finish it on the next couple of days.
+Check it out at: https://mr2much.github.io/webdev/onlinecv/html/index